agentrickard/domain/README.txt

-  The advantage of this option is the user cannot modify the URL of a content edit form to match the URL of other domains, forcing all of her posts to be made to a signled domain.
+  The advantage of this option is the user cannot modify the URL of a content edit form to match the URL of other domains, forcing all of her posts to be made to a single domain.
 Users trying to enter content from another domain will always be transferred to their assigned domain.

   In effect, a user assigned to 'one.example.com' will only be able to post